-The rpishutdown service allows the UPS to do a controlled shutdown of the Operative System once it detects that the main power inlet of the Raspberry PLC has been disabled.
-Then it closes all the opened processes before the shutdown, protecting the SD card image and all the files included.
+The "rpishutdown" service allows the UPS to do a controlled shutdown of the Operative System once it detects that the main power inlet of the Raspberry PLC has been disabled.
+It ends all active processes before the shutdown, protecting the SD card image and all the files inside.